Azure/aca-dotnet-workshop/docs/aca/02-aca-comm/index.md

 - Now, in the **Tasks** folder, we will add 3 Razor pages for CRUD operations which will be responsible for listing tasks, creating a new task, and updating existing tasks.
 By looking at the cshtml content notice that the page is expecting a query string named `createdBy` which will be used to group tasks for application users.

     !!! note
         We are following this approach here to keep the workshop simple, but for production applications, authentication should be applied and the user email should be retrieved from the claims identity of the authenticated users.

     === "Index.cshtml"
         ```html
         --8<-- "docs/aca/02-aca-comm/Tasks.Index.cshtml"
         ```

     === "Index.cshtml.cs"
         ```csharp
         --8<-- "docs/aca/02-aca-comm/Tasks.Index.cshtml.cs"
         ```

         !!! tip "What does this code do?"
             In the code above we've injected named HttpClientFactory which is responsible to call the Backend API service as HTTP request.
 The index page supports deleting and marking tasks as completed along with listing tasks for certain users based on the `createdBy` property stored in a cookie named `TasksCreatedByCookie`.
             More about populating this property later in the workshop.

     === "Create.cshtml"
         ```html
         --8<-- "docs/aca/02-aca-comm/Create.cshtml"
         ```

     === "Create.cshtml.cs"
         ```csharp
         --8<-- "docs/aca/02-aca-comm/Create.cshtml.cs"
         ```

         !!! tip "What does this code do?"
             The code is self-explanatory here.
 We just injected the type HttpClientFactory in order to issue a POST request and create a new task.

     === "Edit.cshtml"
         ```html
         --8<-- "docs/aca/02-aca-comm/Edit.cshtml"
         ```

     === "Edit.cshtml.cs"
         ```csharp
         --8<-- "docs/aca/02-aca-comm/Edit.cshtml.cs"
         ```

         !!! tip "What does this code do?"
             The code added is similar to the create operation.
 The Edit page accepts the TaskId as a Guid, loads the task, and then updates the task by sending an HTTP PUT operation.

 - Now we will inject an HTTP client factory and define environment variables.
 To do so we will register the HttpClientFactory named `BackEndApiExternal` to make it available for injection in controllers.
 Open the `Program.cs` file and update it with highlighted code below.
 Your file may be flattened rather than indented and not contain some of the below elements.
 Don't worry.
 Just place the highlighted lines in the right spot:

     === "Program.cs"

-        ```csharp hl_lines="12-21"
+    ```csharp hl_lines="6-15"
-        namespace TasksTracker.WebPortal.Frontend.Ui
-        {
-            public class Program
-            {
-                public static void Main(string[] args)
-                {
-                    var builder = WebApplication.CreateBuilder(args);

-                    // Add services to the container.
-                    builder.Services.AddRazorPages();

-                    builder.Services.AddHttpClient("BackEndApiExternal", httpClient =>
-                    {
-                        var backendApiBaseUrlExternalHttp = builder.Configuration.GetValue<string>("BackendApiConfig:BaseUrlExternalHttp");

-                        if (!string.IsNullOrEmpty(backendApiBaseUrlExternalHttp)) {
-                            httpClient.BaseAddress = new Uri(backendApiBaseUrlExternalHttp);
-                        } else {
-                            throw new("BackendApiConfig:BaseUrlExternalHttp is not defined in App Settings.");
-                        }
-                    });

-                    var app = builder.Build();

-                    // Code removed for brevity
-                }
-            }
-        }
+    --8<-- "docs/aca/02-aca-comm/program.cs"
     ```

 - Next, we will add a new environment variable named `BackendApiConfig:BaseUrlExternalHttp` into `appsettings.json` file.
 This variable will contain the Base URL for the backend API deployed in the previous module to ACA.
 Later on in the workshop, we will see how we can set the environment variable once we deploy it to ACA.
 Use the output from this script as the `BaseUrlExternalHttp` value.